Time: ~4 hours · Difficulty: Intermediate → Advanced · Stack: CloudTrail · S3 · Athena · Sigma · (optional) OpenSearch

 8. Cost and teardown

 -- Athena bills per TB scanned; partitioned WHERE clauses keep it to pennies.
-DROP TABLE cloudtrail_logs; -- then empty and delete the trail bucket if you are done with the account
+DROP TABLE cloudtrail_logs; -- removes only the Athena schema - the underlying S3 logs are untouched -- then empty and delete the trail bucket if you are done with the account (that deletes the actual log data)

 The one sneaky cost here is CloudTrail data events (S3 object-level, Lambda invocations) - they are voluminous and billable.
 Leave them off unless a specific detection needs them.